 Whether you are a farmer working in the fields to provide food for your community, working as a landscaper, a municipal park employee, or an individual trying to keep their own lawn free of weeds, thousands are exposed to Monsanto Roundup everyday.
 Though it is available at our local home improvement store, reports have surfaced that Roundup weed killer causes severe side effects that could lead to cancer.

-If you have been diagnosed with cancer after using the weed killer known as Roundup, contact The People’s Lawyer today.
+If you have been diagnosed with non-Hodgkin's lymphoma after using the weed killer known as Roundup, contact The People’s Lawyer today.
 The personal injury attorneys at Brindisi, Murad & Brindisi Pearlman are currently reviewing cases in which victims of Monsanto’s herbicide are receiving substantial compensation.

 WHAT MONSANTO ROUNDUP &